rajesh26k/Juggling-Sequence-Generator/README.md

 # Juggling-Sequence-Generator
  This project explores and generates juggling sequences using recursive algorithms, combinatorics, and Java.
 It was inspired by a mathematical problem involving modular juggling patterns and uses concepts like grid-based rook placements, modular arithmetic, and recursive enumeration to count and expand juggling sequences under given constraints.
 # ![image](https://github.com/user-attachments/assets/7144b8e7-0e80-4fff-9063-6142ea22de72)
-This is a visual illustration of a juggling sequence from [www.plus.maths.org](url)
+This is a visual illustration of a juggling sequence from [Plus Magazine](https://plus.maths.org/content/)
 # What Are Juggling Sequences?
 A juggling sequence is a list of non-negative integers such that if you add each element’s index to its value, then take each result modulo the length of the list, the resulting sequence is a permutation of the indices.
 This ensures each throw lands on a unique beat (no two balls collide mid-air).
 These patterns are core to the math behind juggling tricks.
 # What This Project Does